SuperOfficeDocs/superoffice-docs/user-guide/en/search-options/find-dialog.md

 14. Click **Add**.

-15. In the list that appears, enter "Status" in order to FastSearch in the field.
+15. In the list that appears, enter "Status" to FastSearch in the field.

 16. From the list that is displayed, select **Sale** - **Status** (with the sale icon ![icon][img5] in front of it).